Barong (mythology): Barong Bangkal

 Bangkal or Bangkung is an old pig in Bali and is considered a mythical animal that has strength.
 It is made of velvet fabric.
 Paraded on Galungan and Kuningan holidays.

 Barong Macan

-Barong shaped like a tiger that lives in the forest, its fur resembles a tiger fur made of velvet fabric.
+Barong, shaped like a tiger that lives in the forest, has fur that resembles a tiger's fur made of velvet fabric.
 Tigers are famous mythical animals in stories in Bali, especially tantri.

 Barong Asu

-Very sacred barong asu, portrayed as a dog, is in Pacung, Tabanan. paraded especially on Galungan and Kuningan holidays.
+A very sacred barong asu, portrayed as a dog, is in Pacung, Tabanan. paraded especially on Galungan and Kuningan holidays.

 Barong Gajah

 The shape resembles an elephant from India.
 Barong is paraded around the village on Galungan and Kuningan holidays.

 Barong Landung

 Barong landung has a different form with barongs in Bali.
 This barong is not danced by 2 dancers as in general, this barong manifests like a male and female doll, which are called 'Jero Luh' and 'Jero Gede', the form is similar to Betawi Ondel-ondel.